 Design for Water and Forest Urbanisms

-A team of students from the Technical University of Kenya, WITS University (South Africa) KU Leuven (Belgium) held a two week field study looking at Land Transformations, Forests and other Ecosystems in Ndenderu, Kikuyu and Ongata Rongai.
-The research study inquires on the contemporary design agenda for water and forest urbanism in these diverse landscapes … Continue reading Design for Water and Forest Urbanisms
+A collaborative effort between students from the Technical University of Kenya, WITS University (South Africa), and KU Leuven (Belgium) has culminated in a comprehensive two-week field study focused on Land Transformations, Forests, and other Ecosystems in Ndenderu, Kikuyu, and Ongata Rongai.
+This ambitious research initiative aimed to investigate the contemporary design agenda for water and … Continue reading Design for Water and Forest Urbanisms

-Nairobi’s Paradox: Do Informal Settlements provide UNAFFORDABLE Housing?
+Nairobi’s Paradox: Do Informal Settlements Provide UNAFFORDABLE Housing?

 World Cities Day Nairobi: Urban Dialogue and 6 Urban Planning Resolutions